2012 Empire State Building shooting: Perpetrator

-In addition to the NYPD, Jeffrey T. Johnson, a 58-year-old Manhattan resident, was identified as the perpetrator.
+Jeffrey T. Johnson, a 58-year-old Manhattan resident, was identified as the perpetrator.
 He was laid off from his job as a women's apparel designer at Hazan Imports at 10 E. 33rd St. about a year prior to the shootings, due to a downsizing of employees.
 He held his victim responsible for his resultant financial problems and police sources say he recently found out that he was being evicted from his apartment, which may have precipitated the shooting.

 Johnson was born in Japan in 1953 to a Japanese mother and American father and moved to the United States when he was 10 months old, where he grew up in Gainesville, Georgia.
 He had worked at the company for six years and lived alone in a walk-up apartment on Manhattan's Upper East Side at the time of the attack.
 His building's superintendent and neighbors described him as a quiet and polite man who was seen every morning wearing a suit, greeting his neighbors and getting takeout from a nearby McDonald's, then usually remaining in his apartment for the rest of the day.

 He had no known criminal record or history of psychiatric problems and the handgun used in the shooting was legally purchased in Sarasota, Florida in 1991, but he did not have a license to carry a handgun in New York City.
 He served in the United States Coast Guard from 1973 to 1977 and was honorably discharged with the rank of petty officer second class.
 Johnson attended the Ringling College of Art and Design in Sarasota, Florida from 1978 to 1980, and owned a T-shirt design company entitled St. Jolly's Art.
 He was also involved with a community of birdwatching photographers who were interested in hawks in Central Park.
 His snapshots regularly appeared on blogs tracking the birds in the area.